 The Town's local economy is primarily based upon residential activity, while commercial retail and service activity combine for a small segment.
 The Town estimates a 100% occupancy rate among the business establishments.
-In June of 2012, the Town Council approved a site plan amendment to allow for the construction of fourteen (14) single family homes in the subdivision known as Sunset Isles.
-Building permits had been issued for all of the homes and at the close of the fiscal year; six certificates of occupancy had been issued.
+In May of 2014, the Town Council approved a site plan amendment to allow for the construction of twenty-two (22) single family homes in the subdivision known as Emerald Cove.
+The Town expects the project to be completed by December 2015.